 While at practicum sites, students must identify themselves as graduate students of the UW to clients/patients/guardians.
 Students must also provide clients/patients/guardians with the name(s) of the site supervisor(s) to whom they have been assigned.

-Students will not receive a passing grade in the practicum unless they demonstrate a minimal level of skill, knowledge, and competence along with completing the Practicum Course requirements.
+Students will not receive a passing grade in the practicum unless they demonstrate a minimal level of skill, knowledge, and competence along with completing the Applied Practicum course (PSYCAP 560) requirements.

 CONFIDENTIALITY PRACTICES